4rd2/qr-code/README.md

 ### What I learned

-I learned more about flexbox and css properties that helped me build this project.
-I learned how to center things on a page and had a lot of good practice with flexbox.
+I learned about Flexbox and various CSS properties, which helped me build this project.
+I practiced centering elements on a page and gained valuable hands-on experience with Flexbox.

 ```css
 html, body {